xapi-project/xen-api/doc/content/design/rate_limit.md

 ## Overview

-We have had several customer incidents in the past that have been attributed to “overloading” xapi.
-This effectively means that a client is making requests at a rate that xapi cannot handle.
+We have had several customer incidents in the past that have been attributed to “overloading” Xapi.
+This effectively means that a client is making requests at a rate that Xapi cannot handle.
 This can result in very bad response times (“we tried to shut down 20 VMs and this took 2 hours!”) and general system instability and unavailability.